kaibraaten/swrip-1.5/README.md

 `data/players/first_letter_of_your_character_name` directory and open the save file.
 Locate the `Level = 1` variable, and change to `Level = 105`.
 Save and exit editor.
 You can now enter the game, and you will be top level admin.
 Yay.

-I'll probably simplify this process at some point.

 ## Credits
 Below is the history of SWRiP.